-Have you ever had an experience like this?
-If so, we’re not alone.
 According to an eMarketer report, 21% of online shoppers abandon their shopping carts at the last minute due to security concerns.
-This is bad for your customers and for your online business.
-If you’re a wary consumer, pay attention to the following tips for safety—and if you’re selling online, utilize this advice to help boost customer confidence and conversions.
+This is bad for both your customers and your online business.
+If you’re a wary consumer, pay attention to the following strategies for safety—and if you’re selling online, use this advice to help boost customer confidence and conversions.

-Every site that is accepting payment is required to have a SSL certificate.
-This security feature encrypts your sensitive data (name, contact info, credit card numbers) as it travels across the information superhighway.
+Every site accepting payments is required to have an SSL certificate.
+This security feature encrypts your sensitive data (name, contact info, credit card numbers, etc.) as it travels across the information superhighway.
 This is important because it prevents identity thieves from stealing data at one of the most vulnerable points of the transaction.

-Secure sites have an immediate change in the URL once you navigate into the checkout area.
+Secure sites will have an immediate change in the URL once you navigate into the checkout area.
 Instead of the standard “http://...” it should change to “https://...”
 If this doesn’t happen, consider purchasing elsewhere.

-Another quick way to make sure you’re securely submitting information, whether you’re making a purchase or not, is to take a glance into the bottom right corner of your browser.
-There you should find a padlock icon that indicates necessary security measures are in place.
-Then, double click on the icon and you’ll be able to receive site-specific security information.
-(Pay close attention to the encryption level—if it’s less than 128 bit then think twice.)
+Another quick way to make sure you’re securely submitting information—whether you’re making a purchase or not—is to look for a padlock icon in the bottom right corner of your browser.
+This icon indicates that necessary security measures are in place.
+Double-click on the icon and you’ll be able to receive site-specific security information.
+(Pay close attention to the encryption level—if it’s less than 128 bit, then think twice.)

 Note to online merchants: Make sure your contact information is readily available.
 This is also a prime opportunity to leverage your Live Chat software to reinforce customer confidence.

-Like with my DVD purchase, I didn’t have a true reason to doubt the credibility of the website.
-However the site was poorly designed and didn’t instill a sense of professionalism.
-Make sure to check for spelling errors throughout the site and don’t be afraid to trust your instinct when it comes to making purchases.
-And for online storeowners, site design and reputation is critical here.
+Sometimes you won’t have true reason to doubt the credibility of the website other than a poor design and missing sense of professionalism.
+Make sure to check for spelling errors throughout the site, and don’t be afraid to trust your instinct when it comes to making purchases.
+For online store owners, site design and reputation is critical here.

-Although these measures are pretty basic, they have been proven to help ensure valid, secure transactions when buying online.
-Shoppers have a reason to be a bit hesitant when making purchases, so be sure to help them along the way.
+Although these measures may seem pretty basic, they have been proven to help ensure valid, secure transactions when buying online. tore owners, remember that shoppers have a reason to be a bit hesitant when making purchases, so be sure to help them along the way.